Employee value proposition: Descriptions

 Tandehill (2006) reinforces this link to employer branding, and urges all organizations to develop a statement of why the total work experience at their organization is superior to that at other organizations.
 The value proposition should identify the unique people policies, processes and programs that demonstrate the organization's commitment to i.e., employee growth, management development, ongoing employee recognition, community service, etc. Contained within the value proposition are the central reasons that people will choose to commit themselves to an organization.
 The EVP should be actively communicated in all recruitment efforts, and in letters offering employment, the EVP should take the focus away from compensation as the primary "offer".

 Personal job satisfaction is driven by far more than financial factors such as salary and benefits.
 An organization's EVP has thus been described as "critical to attracting, retaining and engaging quality people".
 Other key factors influencing how an individual may choose to balance his or her career path in an organization are relocation services, salary, perquisites, career development, location, and so on.

-An organization benefits from a well-formed EVP because it attracts and retains key talent, helps prioritize the HR agenda, creates a strong people brand, helps re-engage a disenchanted workforce, and reduces hire premiums.
+An organization can benefit from an EVP because it can attract and retain key talent, helping to prioritize the human resources agenda, create a strong people brand, help re-engage a workforce, and reduce hire premiums.

-Only if the EVP of an organization matches what someone values in their work is there a win-win situation.
-An employer can then count on a motivated, committed worker.
-And the worker will experience their job as meaningful and fulfilling.